07 Jan, 2019 Biculturalism more important than most think

 Other blogs by Dave Mann on this topic

-- 5 self-print booklets for churches called ‘Now and then’ – about outreach and our early bicultural story, to give to church members with the bulletin over a 5 week period here (These booklet also encourager support of the Hope Project – which takes some of these stories to the public square).
+- Called ‘Then and Now’ – about outreach and our early bicultural story, to give to church members with the bulletin over a 5 week period here (These booklet also encourager support of the Hope Project – which takes some of these stories to the public square).

-- A possible sermon outline titled ‘Three Treaties’ (Gibeonites, Waitangi and Jesus) is here, with power point here
+- ‘Three Treaties’ (Gibeonites, Waitangi and Jesus) from Dave Mann is (word doc) here, with power point here